bml-research/data_analysis_bml/excel/excel_10_data_analysis_solutions.md

 >213
 5. Which mouse of the Ts65Dn genotype group has the highest Tau expression (use multi-sort to practice)? (use multi-sort or filters)?
 >293_15
-6. Which mouse of the Ts65Dn genotype, and saline treatment group has the highest Tau expression (se multi-sort or filters)?
+6. Which mouse of the Ts65Dn genotype, and saline treatment group has the highest Tau expression (Hint: use multi-sort or filters)?
 >J3295_14

 ### Exercise 3

-1. high expression DYRK1A: 255
+1. High expression DYRK1A: 255

  ```
  =COUNTIF(Data!B:B,">0.5")